 This information explains how to care for your wound after your skin procedure without sutures (stitches).

 You had a procedure to remove a concerning lesion on your skin.
-Caring for your wound after your procedure is important to help prevent infection and help you heal with little pain or discomfort.Back to top
+Caring for your wound after your procedure is important to help prevent infection and help heal your wound.Back to top

 Caring for Your Wound at Home

 - Leave the bandage on your wound for __________ hours after your procedure.
 Keep it clean and dry.

-- If your doctor or nurse told you to ice your wound, you can put an ice pack on your wound for _____minutes every hour you’re awake, or as instructed by your healthcare provider.
-You can do this during the first 24 to 48 hours after your procedure.
+- If your healthcare provider told you to ice your wound, you can put an ice pack on your wound for _____minutes every hour you’re awake, or as instructed by your healthcare provider.
+You can do this during the first 24 to 48 hours (1 to 2 days) after your procedure.
 This will help reduce bleeding, pain, and swelling.

 - You can shower __________ hours after your procedure.

 - Let the shower stream run gently over your wound.

 - Pat your wound dry with a clean gauze pad or clean, dry washcloth.